Last reviewed on 1 August 2021

 Mental health support

 Check out Good Thinking's advice about dealing with anger and uncertainty.
-If your parent or carer is an essential worker or volunteer, check out this article by the Good Thinking team.
-If you're a student, listen to our podcast about supporting students through coronavirus.
+If your parent or carer is an essential worker or volunteer, read this article by the Good Thinking team.
+If you're a student, listen to our podcast about supporting students through coronavirus and read our advice about staying mentally healthy at university.
+Good Thinking also recommends the following free NHS-approved apps to help young Londoners look after their mental health: Clear Fear, Feeling Good Teens, Move Mood and Student Health App.